 The key battle of the first half was contested between the two Scottish forwards and the two French man-markers: Ally McCoist vs Franck Silvestre and Mo Johnston vs Luc Sonor.

-Roxburgh’s tactical instruction here was to bypass the midfield area and play direct balls in the direction of McCoist and Johnston.
-Scotland would otherwise likely have found it difficult to make transitions from midfield to attack.
-The central midfield was congested (with France having a surplus player) and Steve Nicol probably their only hope in the wide positions.
+Roxburgh’s tactical instruction here was to bypass the midfield area and play direct balls forward in the direction of McCoist and Johnston.
+Scotland would otherwise likely have found it difficult to make transitions from midfield to attack; the central midfield was congested (with France having a surplus player) and Steve Nicol probably their only realistic hope in the wide positions.

 In this way, it didn’t matter if Scotland were in inferior numbers in central midfield or if there were questions about their quality in the wide departments.
 The direct approach was sufficient to establish play high up the field and make sure Scotland were on top of the game.

 More important than the two forwards’ ability to hold-up the ball, however, was the recklessness of Sonor and Silvestre.
 The two man-markers were persistently fouling McCoist and Johnston, as they continued diving into tackles.